Skip to main content

 Google's Inactive Account Manager is the most functional legacy tool available.
 You can designate trusted people to download specific types of data from your Google account (Gmail, Drive, Photos, etc.) after a period of inactivity.
 You can also authorize automatic account deletion.

 For executors without an advance designation, Google has a process for authorized representatives to request data or close the account.
-Access to email content is not guaranteed without prior user authorization.
+Access to email content is not assured without prior user authorization.

 Apple